ismetdagli/HaX-CoNN/README.md

 This is a empirical study.
 We are listing the details how we collected data.
 The data collected through profiling has been encoded to scripts.
 Run the makefile to built some of the necessary binaries to collect data

-TODO_EYMEN: Eymen, you need to explain what has been built after make file () My understanding is this: (please modify/elaborate/update etc. to make this instruction clear and detailed) 1- Built googlenet 22 tensorrt binary file running only GPU and DLA.
-The first 11 binary uses only GPU and the next 11 binary uses DLA.
-(Line 17)
-2- We collect iterate through binary files (.plan/.engine) to collect total execution time (line 23).
-(Refer to "Transition time profiling" section below for further details )

-3- QUESTION_EYMEN:Do we run such things?
-We built 25 convolution layer engines varying input sizes and filter (kernel) sizes.
-We measure external memory controller (EMC) utilization while running these engines of convolution layers.
-4- QUESTION_EYMEN: Do we run EMC profiling here?

 NOTE: Running make takes ~1 hours on Xavier AGX.

 ```bash